 Talent is personally related to an individual and shows a natural gift from nature about something inside that talented person.

-3 Management Skills According to Katz
+3 Types of Management Skills

 1. Technical Skills